tomonori-93/julia/assimilation/KF/README.md

 Module script: Functions of functions to solve the nonlinear model in Lorenz (1996)

 # Scripts
+**Note**: Tests of these scripts have been done on Jupyter-notebook with Julia-1.1.0.

 ## lorenz96.jl
 EKF (Extended Kalman Filter) data assimilation system for the nonlinear model in Lorenz (1996)